-Box 8-1: Communicating SBTs in Understandable Terms SION
+Box 8-1: Communicating SBTs in Understandable Terms

 In addition to ensuring that sufficient detail is included when communicating an SBT for a technically minded audience, a company should also present this information in a way that is jargon-free and understandable to a general audience.
-LEASE REFER TO

-For example, to the law person with a limit person provide a company solution of the communication itself.
+For example, to the lay person with a limited environmental or financial background, the intensity metric "mtCO2e/value added" may be confusing or meaningless.
+Any absolute or intensity metric should be defined either in a glossary or within the text of the communication itself.
 Using "real life" examples or comparisons such as "this reduction equals taking 4,000 passenger vehicles off the road annually" can be helpful for both external and internal audiences in understanding the magnitude of a company's progress.
 The US EPA's Greenhouse Gas Equivalencies Calculator39 is a useful tool for equating a quantity of emissions with real-life emissions sources, such as vehicles, power plants, or home energy use.

 Even those audiences with extensive background knowledge may also benefit from clarification.
-For example, the term "value added" (which can be used as the denominator of an intensity metric) can be defined as gross profit, operating profit, EBITDA40 minus all personnel costs, or revenue minus the cost of purchased goods and services, depending on local accounting terminology.
+For example, the term "value added" (which can be used as the denominator of an intensity metric) can be defined as gross profit, operating profit, EBITDA minus all personnel costs, or revenue minus the cost of purchased goods and services, depending on local accounting terminology.
 Using language without climate science and financial jargon can provide clarity, reduce confusion and create a more impactful communication message.
 For example, the phrase "direct emissions from a company's operations" can be used in place of or alongside the term scope 1 emissions.